The Festival site address is Dairy Meadows, Brecon Road, Hay on Wye, HR3 5PJ.

 The nearest bus stop to the Festival site is 200 metres away, outside the Fire Station.

-The 39A Hay Ho! bus runs on Sundays at 11.25, 14.55 and 17.25 from the Oxford Road bus stop in Hay, to connect with trains to London, the Midlands and the North at Hereford Railway Station.
+The 39A Hay Ho! bus runs on Sundays and Bank Holiday Monday at 11.25, 14.55 and 17.25 from the Oxford Road bus stop in Hay, to connect with trains to London, the Midlands and the North at Hereford Railway Station.

 |Family Day Rover||£15|